 Amazon has a few customers.
 They expect best-in-class service.

 You know when a business has a dedicated customer service Twitter handle, they are making a commitment to the after-sale experience.

 Amazon answers customer tweets directly, to diagnose, triage, and resolve issues quickly.
-Not many ecommerce brands afford customers this outlet.
-Amazon’s Twitter use exceeds customer expectations - maintaining the trust of their customers, and paving the way for repeat purchase.
+Not many eCommerce brands afford customers this outlet.
+Amazon’s Twitter use exceeds customer expectations – maintaining the trust of their customers and paving the way for repeat purchases.

 Their business dwarfs the economies of some first world nations – but you can still thieve a few moves from their coveted social media playbook.